16 disqualified Cong-JDS MLAs join BJP, 13 get bypoll ticket

 While, the 13 disqualified MLAs have been fielded again from their respective seats, M Saravana, a former corporator, has been has been given the ticket from Shivajinagar, denying it to R Roshan Baig, a disqualified Congress legislator from the constituency.
 Baig, a seven-time MLA, has notbeen inducted into the party, unlike 16 other disqualifiedlegislators who were welcomed into the BJP fold.

-BJP sources cited "reservations" expressed by party leadership over Baig, who is facing inquiry in the IMA ponzi scam, among the reasons for his non-induction and denial of ticket.
+BJP sources cited "reservations" expressed by party leadership over Baig, who faced inquiry in the IMA ponziscam, among the reasons for his non-induction and denial of ticket.
 Interestingly, Baig, a former minister, on Wednesday had claimed hewill join BJP along with the other legislators.

 According to sources close to Baig, he met Chief Minister and expressed his displeasure andalso was contemplating contesting as an independent candidateafter consulting his supporters.
 The other disqualified Congress MLAs who have been given ticket by the BJP are: Mahesh Kumatalli in Athani constituency, Shrimanthagouda Patil (Kagwad), Ramesh Jarkiholi (Gokak), Shivram Hebbar (Yellapur), B C Patil (Hirekerur), Anand Singh (Vijayanagara), K Sudhakar (Chikkaballapura), Byrati Basavaraj (K R Puram), S T Somashekar (Yeshwanthpur) and MTB Nagaraj (Hoskote).